Additive sink subtraction: Abstract

 \section{Abstract}

 Subtraction games are a classical topic in Combinatorial Game Theory.
-A result of Golomb~(1966) shows that every subtraction game with a finite move set has an eventually periodic nim-sequence, but the known proof yields only an exponential upper bound on the period length.
-Flammenkamp (1996) conjectures a striking classification for three-move subtraction games: non-additive rulesets exhibit linear period lengths of the form ``the sum of two moves'', where the choice of which two moves displays fractal-like behavior, while additive sets $S=\{a,b,a+b\}$ have purely periodic outcomes with linear or quadratic period lengths.
+An early result of Golomb~(1966) shows that every subtraction game with a finite move set has an eventually periodic nim-sequence, but the known proof yields only an exponential upper bound on the period length.
+Even three-move games are not yet fully understood.
+Nevertheless, Flammenkamp (1997) conjectures a striking classification: non-additive rulesets have linear period lengths of the form ``the sum of two moves'', where the choice of which two moves displays fractal-like behavior, while additive sets $S=\{a,b,a+b\}$ have purely periodic outcomes with linear or quadratic period lengths.
 Despite early attention in \emph{Winning Ways} (1982), the general additive case remains open.
-We introduce and analyze a dual winning convention, which we call {\sc sink subtraction}.
+We analyze a dual winning convention, called {\sc sink subtraction}.
 Unlike the standard wall convention, where moves to negative positions are forbidden, the sink convention declares a player the winner upon moving to a non-positive position.
-We show that {\sc additive sink subtraction} admits a complete solution: the nim-sequence is purely periodic with an explicit linear or quadratic period formula, and we conjecture a duality between additive sink subtraction and classical wall subtraction.
-Keywords: Additive Subtraction Game, Nimber, Periodicity, Sink Convention.
+We show that {\sc additive sink subtraction} admits a complete solution: its nim-sequence is purely periodic with an explicit linear or quadratic period formula.
+We further conjecture a nimber duality between additive sink subtraction and classical wall subtraction.